theodor-at-github/ci-milestone-project-1/README.md

 A simple one page site to present content for instant consumption in desktop and mobile view.

 Below the wireframes you see little blocks that represents the 12 column **Bootstrap grid**.
 This helped to plan the layout of the page.
-The first three columns of the 12 column grid are left empty to create a lot of whitespace to achieve a simplistic and calm appearance but as well reserves a place for future development such as a navigation menu for a blog page that may have a lot of topics to cover.
+The first three columns of the 12 column grid are left empty to create whitespace for a simplistic and calm appearance but as well reserves a place for future development such as a navigation menu for a blog page that may have a lot of topics to cover.

 ![wireframe-1](/assets/images/wireframe-1.png)